m5c/EthereumGuide/ethereum-guide.md

 #### Programmatic access

-The simplest example is as always transfering ether from one account to another.
-Here are the required steps to implement this using ```web3j```.
+The simplest example once more is transfering ether between accounts.
+Here are the required steps to implement this in java using ```web3j```.

  * Connect to a local node.
 Default access is ```127.0.0.1:8545```.
 Make sure the port is not blocked by your firewall or another application.